“You will feel pretty good some of these fine mornings when your shares jump to 5 or 10 for one.”

 “A Strong, Solid Company With Two Wells Now Drilling” the advertisement proclaimed.
 It offered 250,000 shares of stock at $1 per share.

 According to the company’s claims, the two wells were drilling in Comanche County, Texas, where Tulsa Producing and Refining reportedly held 1,000 acres under lease.
-Advertisements appeared in newspapers as far away as Pennsylvania, where America’s petroleum industry had begun in 1859.
+Advertisements appeared in newspapers as far away as Pennsylvania, where America’s petroleum industry had begun in 1859 with the first U.S. oil well.

 Frequent references were made to an oil boom in the remote region with 328,098 barrels of oil already produced.
 Even more enthusiastic advertisements about Texas discoveries followed in the Pittsburgh Gazette Times in May and June 1919.